elizabeth-li-shuxuan/precision-paths/README.md

 Building a GitHub Repository for Precision (Functional Mapping) Datasets

 ## Goals:
-- Summary and Graphical Figure of released PFM datasets as a function of target sample age (Similar to [this)](https://link.springer.com/article/10.1007/s12021-021-09519-6/figures/1))
+- Summary and Graphical Figure of released PFM datasets as a function of target sample age [reference)](https://link.springer.com/article/10.1007/s12021-021-09519-6/figures/1)
 - GitHub Repository with
 - Links to original articles
 - Access to open datasets